What you need to know: vaping, alcohol, drugs and safe driving

 Why do you feel better after vomiting?

-Vomiting after drinking may reduce stomach pain that the alcohol has caused.
+Vomiting after drinking may reduce the stomach pain that the alcohol has caused.
 If you throw up shortly after having a drink, your body may not have absorbed the alcohol, potentially lessening its effects.

 Vomiting is your body’s response to excess toxins from alcohol in your body.
-However, the effects are short-term and the risks of throwing up after drinking alcohol greatly outweigh any possible benefits.
+However, the effects are short-term, and the risks of throwing up after drinking alcohol greatly outweigh any possible benefits.

 Does vaping help sober you up?